amirhosseinalikhah/Test/august/TrustNote-TR-2018-02-TrustME-PoW-Scheme-2018-8-1.md

 <h2><a id="Procedure"></a>7.2.
 Procedure</h2>

-<p>This section gives out the list of steps about how to convert to the TrustME-PoW consensus mechanism.</p>
+<p>This section lists the required steps to convert to the TrustME-PoW consensus mechanism from witnesses.</p>

 <table >
    <TR>